A brief primer

 Being bilingual and having a college degree in English or Spanish is not enough to be a good translator—professional translators are highly educated, experienced, and specialized linguists.
 (Being a “native speaker” is not a professional qualification.)

-Also, I’ve seen otherwise competent communication professionals who appear to think of translators as glorified typists.
+I have seen otherwise competent communication professionals who appear to think of translators as glorified typists.
 “Type this, but in your language,” seems to be their assignment to a translator.

 Reality check: You don’t get a translation on a typist budget or timeline.